vstakhov/libucl/README.md

 all files that matches the specified pattern (normally the format of patterns is defined in `glob` manual page for your operating system).
 This option is meaningless for URL includes.
 * `url` (default: **true**) - allow URL includes.
+* `path` (default: empty) - A UCL_ARRAY of directories to search for the include file.
+Search ends after the first patch, unless `glob` is true, then all matches are included.
 * `priority` (default: 0) - specify priority for the include (see below).

 Priorities are used by UCL parser to manage the policy of objects rewriting during including other files